ho1yspirt/challenge_100_khinkali/README.md

-# learn_flutter_aws
+# challenge_100_khinkali

-An example Flutter project that showcase connection of Flutter application to AWS backend API.
+A fun Flutter project for trip to Georgia with my friends.

 ## Getting Started